pmatty/Bouncing-Logo/README.md

 The generated video will show your logo bouncing around the screen with random speed and direction variations.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-### Notes:
-- Replace `yourusername` and `bouncing-logo-video-generator` in the repository URL with your actual GitHub username and repository name.
-- Add a `LICENSE` file if you want to include licensing information.

-This `README.md` provides a clear and concise guide for users to understand, set up, and use your project.
-Let me know if you need further adjustments!